Understanding genetic factors that protect people against malaria

 - Genetic linkage studies of resistance to malaria (CP4)

-The keystone of our scientific strategy is a new research approach called genome-wide association (GWA) analysis.
-This involves typing millions of genetic variants in people who develop the most severe clinical forms of malaria, and comparing them to control subjects recruited from the same population.
-Most (but not all) of these studies are based in Africa, as this is where the vast majority of malaria deaths occur.
+We are undertaking a genome-wide association (GWA) analysis by typing millions of genetic variations in people who developed the most severe forms of malaria—either cerebral malaria (coma) or anaemia or both—and comparing them to control subjects recruited from the same populations.
+Many of these studies are being undertaken in Africa, where the vast majority of malaria deaths occur (WHO Malaria Report, 2014).